ds4tech/happy-birthday/README.md

 ```
 Open web browser and go to http://output_ip:8080/

-Copy a jenkins initialAdminPassword and pass it to web browser.
+Copy jenkins initialAdminPassword and pass it to web browser.
 Click install sugested plugins.

 Jenkins is now set up and ready to run jobs.